fukipa/dpchanger-telegram-/README.md

 Make sure you are using Python 3.6+ for the code to run successfully.
 You can find out using the python -V command.
 Download the source code.
-In the terminal, write git clone https://github.com/fukipa/telegram-avatar-time.git or just download the zip.
+In the terminal, write git clone the repository or just download the zip.
 For a successful launch, you must:

 In the config / config.py file, change the api props to your own.